Liberty Mutual RightTrack Review 2026

 May increase your rate for risky driving in certain states

-RightTrack is Liberty Mutual’s usage-based telematics insurance program.
+RightTrack is Liberty Mutual’s usage-based telematics program.
 If you drive safely during the program period, you may qualify for a significant discount.
 Here’s what it may track:

 The exact combination of metrics tracked by RightTrack varies by state.
 For example, rush hour driving and phone use are not tracked in all states.
 The program actually tracks many different data points2, but they don’t all contribute to your driving score and discount calculation.

 Make sure you ask an agent about what exactly is tracked in your state so you know what the program will be monitoring.
-That said, it’s always a good idea to practice safe driving habits regardless — particularly avoiding phone use while driving.
+That said, it’s always a good idea to practice safe driving habits, regardless, particularly avoiding phone use while driving.

 In certain states, RightTrack may actually increase your car insurance rates for risky driving.
 This is a big advantage of State Farm, in my opinion — the Drive Safe & Save program will never increase your rates, regardless of driving habits.